 Andrea S. Kuldanek, MD

-Dr. Kuldanek is the medical director of the Inpatient Pediatric Program and past chief of staff of Mary Free Bed Rehabilitation Hospital.
+Dr. Kuldanek is the medical director of Mary Free Bed Kids and chief of staff of Mary Free Bed Rehabilitation Hospital.
 She is double board-certified in pediatrics and physical medicine and rehabilitation.
 A graduate of Wayne State University Medical School, Dr. Kuldanek has been a part of the Mary Free Bed staff since 1982.
 She has worked with the pediatric teams at Mary Free Bed Rehabilitation Hospital and the Helen DeVos Children’s Hospital for more than 32 years in the habilitation and rehabilitation of children and adolescents with birth related and acquired disabilities of all types.